project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 Firstly we have imported a component from the Project Hadron library for this demonstration.
-It should be noted, the choice of component is arbritary for this demonstration, as even though each component has its own unique set of tasks it also has methods shared across all components.
+It should be noted, the choice of component is arbitrary for this demonstration, as even though each component has its own unique set of tasks it also has methods shared across all components.
 In this demonstration we only use these common tasks, this is why our choice of component is arbitrary.